King's Pyon: Governance

 King's Pyon is represented in the lowest tier of UK governance by four members on the eleven-member Pyons Group Parish Council, which also includes the parish of Canon Pyon and other settlements in the two parishes.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends one councillor, representing the Weobley Ward, to Herefordshire County Council.
-King's Pyon is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+King's Pyon is represented in the UK Parliament as part of the North Herefordshire constituency.

-In 1974 King's Pyon became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the 1972 Local Government Act.
+In 1974 King's Pyon became part of the now defunct Leominster District of the county of Hereford and Worcester, instituted under the Local Government Act 1972.
 In 2002 the parish, with the parishes of Bishopstone, Bridge Sollers, Brinsop and Wormsley, Byford, Canon Pyon, Dinmore, Mansell Gamage, Mansell Lacy, and Wellington and Yazor, was reassessed as part of Wormsley Ridge Ward which elected one councillor to Herefordshire district council.
-Until Brexit, on 31 January 2020, the parish was represented in the European Parliament as part of the West Midlands constituency.